secnate/secnate.github.io/_resources/coding.md

 While many resources exist for learning programming, I recommend that beginners use books with extensive and challenging end-of-chapter exercises.

 Why?
 I find that online walkthroughs do not teach concepts systematically, leaving gaps in conceptual knowledge.
-Furthermore, they typicaly lack technical depth and extensive, well-designed exercises for cementing skills.
+Furthermore, they typically lack technical depth and extensive, well-designed exercises for cementing skills.
 Concepts aren't mastered by typing a pre-prepared demonstration program with ease, but by independently creating a program that uses them.
 In addition to providing a solid foundation, these books can serve later as solid references!
 {: style="text-align: justify;"}

-Once can't run before learning to walk.
+One can't run before learning to walk.
 Focus on the fundamentals.
 Do the exercises.
 {: style="text-align: justify;"}

-This list _will not_ cover all the programming languages and tools one might use in InfoSec.
+This list _will not_ cover all the languages and tools one might use in InfoSec.
 That is impossible.
 Instead, it will build a foundation that allows one to easily pivot to new libraries, frameworks, or languages needed for their InfoSec goals.
 {: style="text-align: justify;"}

 ## Python